Surya Bhedi Pranayama

 - It is recommended that Surya Bhedan Pranayama not be attempted in humid and hot conditions.

-- Epilepsy should be practised at a plodding pace under an experienced yoga teacher.
+- Epilepsy should be practiced at a slow pace under the guidance of an experienced yoga teacher.

 Tags: